Martha-NYagikuyu/Moringa-ip-Delani-Studio/README.md

 ## Setup requirements
 <ol>
 <li>Clone the project using git -clone .
 If you are not able to clone it, you can download the files as
-<li>you need to have a laptop or a mobile phone to access Akan age and gender project.</li>
+<li>you need to have a laptop or a mobile phone to access delani studio project.</li>
 </ol>

 ## Used Technoligies